Fact-checked by the SnapMessages editorial team

 Users experiencing mild stress, situational anxiety, or performance anxiety before events are strong candidates for meditation-only approaches.
 People without a clinical diagnosis often see full symptom resolution through consistent mindfulness practice alone.

 The key qualifier is functional impairment.
-If anxiety is preventing work, relationships, or basic daily tasks, a licensed therapy platform is necessary — meditation apps alone are not sufficient for that level of severity.
+If anxiety is preventing work, relationships, or basic daily tasks, a licensed therapy platform is necessary.
+Meditation apps alone are not sufficient for that level of severity.

 Key Takeaway: Combining meditation apps with CBT-based therapy produces 40% greater anxiety reduction than therapy alone, per Psychological Medicine research.
 For moderate-to-severe anxiety, a stacked approach outperforms either tool used in isolation.